 Surprised that your 3 year old won’t go to sleep all of a sudden?
-Learn practical ways to respond that will give you and your child the sleep you need.
+Learn how to respond that can give you and your child the sleep you need.

 “Remember when we’d wake up every two hours?” my husband and I reminisced.

 Three of our friends had given birth within that month, making us shake our heads wondering how we ever got through that newborn stage.

 By that point, our then-three-year-old had been sleeping through the night—ever since he was six months old.
 Sleep deprivation and constant wake-ups had been a thing of the past.

 And so, it only seemed fitting that as we turned off the lights, we jokingly said to each other, “See you in two hours when he wakes up!
 He he he…”

 And I kid you not, at 12:42am, our 3 year old woke up crying.